America's WETLAND Videos and Public Service Announcements

 The land loss video below is based on USGS National Wetlands Research Center data and the coastal land loss map shows predicted land loss from 1932 until 2050.

 The Mississippi River Delta is sinking at an alarming rate.
-To make informed decisions about the actions required to fix it we need to understand how the delta was formed, its importance for both wildlife and people, as well as the causes of the precipitous land loss.
+To make informed decisions about the actions required to fix it, we need to understand how the delta was formed, its importance for both wildlife and people, as well as the causes of the precipitous land loss.

-In advance of oil making landfall in the Gulf of Mexico in the summer or 2010, SpecTIR deployed airborne sensors to capture spatial and spectral pictures of the tidal wetlands of the Gulf Coast.
+In advance of oil making landfall in the Gulf of Mexico in summer 2010, SpecTIR deployed airborne sensors to capture spatial and spectral pictures of the tidal wetlands of the Gulf Coast.
 These images capture the state of vegetation at the time of flights and are important for several reasons.